laijackylai/React-app-ready-for-dev/README.md

-# Minimal React Webpack Babel ESLint Prettier Setup
+# Barebones functional React project

 This is a minimal setup for a React project running with Webpack, Babel, ESLint, Prettier, pre-commit formatting, environment variables support.